Agentic AI and Search Agents

 - I have already seen this capability in a couple of AI tools.

-- Understanding the underlying mechanisms (iterative hunt circles, tool selection, price shaping during training) makes it feel less like a black box.
+- Understanding the underlying mechanisms (iterative hunt cycles, tool selection, price shaping during training) makes it feel less like a black box.

 There is also a notion that agents use the hunt process to ameliorate their own internal capabilities—navigating memory, selecting the right tools, and reacquiring knowledge to reason better in the future.
 This recursive idea is intriguing, though I don’t fully grasp it yet.